Generalized anxiety disorder

-Treatment includes psychotherapy, e.g. cognitive behavioral therapy (CBT) or metacognitive therapy, and pharmacological intervention (e.g., citalopram, escitalopram, sertraline, duloxetine, and venlafaxine).
-CBT and selective serotonin reuptake inhibitors (SSRIs) are first line psychological and pharmacological treatments; other options include selective norepinephrine reuptake inhibitors (SNRIs).
-In Europe, pregabalin is also used.
-The positive effects (if any) of complementary and alternative medications (CAMs), exercise, therapeutic massage and other interventions have been studied.
+Treatment includes types of psychotherapy and pharmacological intervention.
+CBT and selective serotonin reuptake inhibitors (SSRIs) are first-line psychological and pharmacological treatments; other options include serotonin–norepinephrine reuptake inhibitors (SNRIs).
+In more severe, last resort cases, benzodiazepines, though not as first-line drugs as benzodiazepines are frequently abused and habit forming.
+In Europe and the United States, pregabalin is also used.
+The potential effects of complementary and alternative medications (CAMs), exercise, therapeutic massage, and other interventions have been studied.
+Brain stimulation, exercise, LSD, and other novel therapeutic interventions are also under study.